 The Organisation of African Unity's emergency summit meeting on Angola opened in Addis Ababa, Ethiopia, on Saturday (10 January) in the Africa Hall.

-The Organisation of African Unity's emergency summit meeting on Angola opened in Addis Ababa, Ethiopia, on Saturday (10 January) in the Africa Hall.
+Background: The Organisation of African Unity's emergency summit meeting on Angola opened in Addis Ababa, Ethiopia, on Saturday (10 January) in the Africa Hall.
 About fifteen heads-of-state of the 46 member-states of the Organisation attended the meeting.

 The member countries appeared to be almost equally divided on the crucial question of whether or not to formally recognise the Soviet-backed Movement for the Liberation of Angola (MPLA) as the official government of Angola, or to remain neutral in the conflict.
 About 22 of the member countries are believed to support the MPLA, while an equivalent number are believed to support the coalition between the National Front for the Liberation of Angola (FNLA) and the National Union for the Total Independence of Angola (UNITA).

 At the opening session of the summit meeting, the Organisation's Chairman, President Idi Amin of Uganda, defended the presence in the hall of the leaders of the two anti-MPLA factions - Mr. Holden Roberto of FNLA and Jonas Savimbi of UNITA.